akb825/DeepSea/testers/TestVectorDraw/README.md

 The Test Vector Draw tester (`deepsea_test_vector_draw_app` target) tests displaying vector images converted from SVGs.
 Various cases of different shapes, materials, and text are tested.

 When running the tester, the left and right arrow keys can be used to cycle through the different test cases.
 On mobile devices with a touchscreen, a one-finger tap cycles forward and two-finger tap cycles backwards.
-The `w` key may be used to toggle displaying wireframe.
+The `W` key may be used to toggle displaying wireframe, and the `V` key may be used to toggle vsync.
 The `--srgb` command-line parameter may optionally be passed to perform sRGB correct rendering, where the gradients are computed in linear color space.

 ## Test cases